SarvarKh/ofn-wiki/Angular-and-OFN.md

 * The name is a joke between Rohan and Will.
 Don't ask.

 #### We use Sass, Haml, Coffeescript, Guard and LiveReload
 All of these are fairly self-explanatory.
-We've got a really nice workflow with Guard and Livereload set up that'll auto-refresh your browser; run:
+We've got a nice workflow with Guard and Livereload that'll auto-refresh your browser; run:

     guard